mbinnun/MBPUP/README.md

 Another advantage of MBPUP is the ability to install a functional desktop "as is" to the hard drive (either a standard installation or a frugal one).

+** Note: because the ISO images of the release were too large to store on a git, I had to store them on my google drive.
+Feel free to download from there (links are attached).

-Download MBPUP 32bit version from: https://drive.google.com/open?id=1scuMWt2z6605jwv3_xIzPvm5OhndMyhx
+Download MBPUP 32bit version ISO image from: https://drive.google.com/open?id=1scuMWt2z6605jwv3_xIzPvm5OhndMyhx